bucs110FALL22/final-project-zak-and-tysir/README.md

 ## Tasks and Responsibilities

    Ty: worked on buttons, the source files, putting the buttons in the correct location.
-   Zak: worked on making the images for the buttons, making the buttons clickable.
+   Zak: worked on making the images for the buttons, making the buttons clickable, worked on classes that draw the info from the api links.
    Both: worked on making the text move across the screen when a button was clicked.

 ## Testing